Most artists pay somebody to write a long, inflated, flashy bio about themselves, but I thought I’d just give it to you straight.

 In 2017 I played 190 shows in the midwest, even with a few events in Las Vegas and Indianapolis.

 I recorded my first EP in Boone, Iowa.
 I played all the bass, keys, and guitar parts, overdubbing the tracks with a studio engineer.
 I wrote the first four songs but before finishing the EP I met Robert Deitch who introduced me to the world Nashville songwriting.

-I feel like I’ve learned a lifetime of lessons in the last four years since starting my musical journey, but the further down the road I get, I feel like I’m only getting started.
+I feel like I’ve learned a lifetime of lessons in the last five years since starting my musical journey, but the further down the road I get, I feel like I’m only getting started.
 With all the love and support my home state of Iowa has shown to me, It really makes me never want to leave.
 And I don’t think I ever could.
 No matter where this journey takes me, I’ll always have a 515 area code.